 8. Process Payroll

 Paying your employees is an essential part of your business and includes calculating more than just their hourly rates and handing them over.
 You need to meet certain tax requirements, including the schedule, calculate net and gross wages, and calculate, file, and pay payroll taxes.
 Your bookkeeper can do this manually, with your accountant, or using payroll software.
+This is often part of monthly bookkeeping services that many small businesses choose.

 9. Deal with Foreign Currency Transactions